Resources Germany Related

 Tiefenfurt (Silesia)

-Mark №·2725 shows a wreathed mark owned by Kuno Steinmann which is claimed to be the "50 years company anniversary mark used from 1933 onwards", which is not quite correct: it was the company's 65th anniversary.
+Mark №·2725 shows a wreath mark of Kuno Steinmann, which is said to be the "50-year company anniversary mark used since 1933".
+That is not quite correct: it was the company's 65th anniversary.

 Tirschenreuth (Bavaria)